 The Land Trust staff and board of directors work with conservation partners, scientists and researchers to identify Door County’s highest land protection priorities.
 These places are of high ecological and scenic value.
 They include well-known sites such as Bay Shore Blufflands Nature Preserve, Ephraim Preserve at Anderson Pond and Sturgeon Bay Ship Canal Nature Preserve.
-Other lesser known sanctuaries we protect are Carlson Preserve near Sister Bay, Gilson-Peterson Forest Natural Area near Ellison Bay and Solitude Preserve near Jacksonport.
+Other lesser known sanctuaries we protect are Carlson Natural Area near Sister Bay, Gilson-Peterson Forest Natural Area near Ellison Bay and Solitude Natural Area near Jacksonport.
 While the majority of the Land Trust’s preservation efforts are aimed at these high-priority conservation areas, we also assist Door County landowners protect their properties through conservation easements and land donations.

 We enter into conservation easement agreements with private property owners.
 These permanent agreements restrict the type and amount of development that can take place on the property.
-The land continues to remain under the ownership of the landowner while the Land Trust has the permanent responsibility to monitor and enforce the terms of the conservation easements.
+The land continues to remain under the ownership of the landowner while the Land Trust has the permanent responsibility to monitor and enforce the terms of the conservation easements

 All lands that we consider protecting through any of these three methods must meet the terms of our Land Acceptance Policy.

-APPROXIMATELY 31,000 acres.
+Approximately 31,000 acres.
 There are more than 300,000 acres in Door County so this represents about 10% of the land under permanent protection.
 In comparison, the State of Wisconsin averages about 16% of lands protected and accessible to the public.